Skip to main content

 What should I do?

 You should clean the wound no matter how small the cut to the skin.
 There are many germs (bacteria) in animal mouths.
 Cleaning will reduce the chance of infection.
 If the wound is small, you can clean it yourself.
-Just use ordinary tap water.
+Just use soap and tap water.
 Let it bleed freely, unless the bleeding is very heavy.
 If the wound is bleeding heavily, use a clean pad, or preferably a sterile dressing, to apply pressure until you can get medical treatment.
 Wounds that are large, deep, punctured or dirty are best cleaned and assessed by a nurse or doctor.

 After cleaning, cover the wound with a sterile, non-sticky dressing.
 Consider going to see your doctor, or attending A&E.